ramomar/uniswag/README.md

 | [Uniswag Backend](https://github.com/ramomar/uniswag-backend) | Backend for uniswag written in Scala using the Skinny Micro web framework. |

-## Usage 🤔
+## Usage
-1. Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/uniswag/mogfppbobkadpdmpjdpcgmajlcffiemn) and login (don't forget to use the keyboard shortcut! 😌).
+1. Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/uniswag/mogfppbobkadpdmpjdpcgmajlcffiemn) and login (don't forget to use the keyboard shortcut!).
 2. Navigate to either your schedule or your course page.
 3. There should be a button (_Crear carpetas en Drive_ or _Exportar a Todoist_).
 4. Click on that button.